yjlim-larr/Reinforcement_learning/Policy_gradient/DDPG/README.md

 1) limit divergence ( = put limits on garbage. )
 2) Same effect as supervised learning

+___
 A major challenge of learning in continuous action spaces is exploration.
-An advantage of offpolicies algorithms such as DDPG is that we can treat the problem of exploration independently from the learning algorithm.
+An advantage of off policies algorithms such as DDPG is that we can treat the problem of exploration independently from the learning algorithm.
 We constructed an exploration policy µ 0 by adding noise sampled from a noise process N to our actor policy